opendp/opendp/docs/source/api/user-guide/polars/expressions/aggregation.rst

             ┌─────────┐
             │ HWUSUAL │
             │ ---     │
-            │ u32     │
+            │ i64     │
             ╞═════════╡
             ...
             └─────────┘

-Noise added to a count can make the count go negative, but since the output data type is an unsigned integer, the library may return zero.
-This is more likely to happen when the true value is small.
+Counting queries default to signed output, preserving negative noisy counts as ``Int64`` values.
+Pass ``signed=False`` to opt into the legacy unsigned behavior, where negative noisy counts may be returned as zero.

 This release tells us that the number of null values is relatively small.